Rick-Robert/DodgeTheAliens_FirstGame/README.md

 https://docs.godotengine.org/en/latest/getting_started/first_2d_game/index.html

 # Some information about the project
     This game was done using godot with vscode in c# programming language, this is the reason it also has the directory .vscode, wich contains the json files for building the project (those files were copied from godot site).
+    Contains executable.

 # List of modifications from the original project
 * Octdirectional movement includes rotation of the player in movement direction